epinio/docs/docs/installation/other_inst_scenarios/install_epinio_on_rancher.md

 service.spec.loadBalancerIP: # Set this to the IP of your load balancer if you know that
 ```

-See also the [Install Epinio](../../installation/install_epinio.md#ingress-controller) page for more details.
+The [Install Epinio](../../installation/install_epinio.md#ingress-controller) page has more details.

 ## Install Epinio